eth-fabric/website/docs/education/based-rollups/Based-Rollups-Components.md

 ---

-## Details Around Componenents and Sub-Componenets of Based Rollups from Fabric's POV
+## Details Around Componenents and Sub-Components of Based Rollups from Fabric's POV

 Building on Based Rollup 101, this provides context for the key components and sub-components of a based rollup stack.
 You'll find a visual representation of these elements, followed by a description of each and its role within the stack.